What are Experiential Graphics?

 - manifestation (glass film) and privacy screening;

 The magic happens, when our creative design team applies their understanding of space, brand and how people navigate.
-The outcome could be a feature wall, an impactful lighting installation or image.
-Yes they add to the aesthetic, but will also have an important functional role too – as a wayfinding cue, privacy screening or expression of the brand.
+The outcome could be a feature wall, an impactful lighting installation or graphic image.
+Yes they add to the aesthetic, but usually have a functional role too – as a wayfinding cue, privacy screening or brand communication.

 Case studies from our portfolio: